Elephant (album): Promotion and release

 The track list for Elephant was announced in January 2003 to NME, and four singles were announced to promote the album.
 After a debate with XL Recordings, "Seven Nation Army" was released as the lead single on February 17.
-The song peaked at number 76 on the Billboard Hot 100, the band's first entry on the chart, while reaching the top 10 in the United Kingdom and entering multiple international territories.
-The success of "Seven Nation Army" boosted the album's reach and sales.
-In March, it was given to NME for an early review.
+The song peaked at number 76 on the Billboard Hot 100, the band's first entry on the chart, while reaching the top 10 in the United Kingdom and entering multiple international territories; it also became the first garage rock song to top Billboard's Modern Rock Songs chart.
+In March, Elephant was given to NME for an early review.
 The White Stripes were set to tour that same month, but postponed after Meg broke her wrist.
+Although shows were postponed when Meg broke her wrist and months later Jack severely broke his fingers in a car accident on his 28th birthday, the music videos for "Seven Nation Army" and "The Hardest Button to Button" were still filmed during their respective injuries, and their casts are visible in the videos.

 Elephant was officially released on April 1 by V2 Records in the United States and XL in the United Kingdom.
 The band began their promotional tour on June 13, and performed for six weeks across North America until July 23.
-"I Just Don't Know What To Do With Myself" was released as the second single on September 1, which became their first work to chart in the Netherlands and New Zealand.
-"The Hardest Button to Button" was released as the third single on November 17, (Note: First released to US alternative radio on August 11, 2003.) which peaked in the top 10 of the US Alternative Songs chart and drew attention for its music video.
+"The Hardest Button to Button" was released as the second single on August 11, (Note: First released to US alternative radio on August 11, 2003.) which peaked in the top 10 of the US Alternative Songs chart and drew attention for its music video.
+"I Just Don't Know What To Do With Myself" was released as the third single on September 1, which became their first work to chart in the Netherlands and New Zealand.
 The fourth and final single, "There's No Home for You Here", was released on March 15, 2004 and failed to replicate the success of its predecessors.
 That same year, the band released their first concert film, Under Blackpool Lights, which entered multiple charts.

 Elephant has continued to be reissued by Jack's Third Man Records, notably on anniversary dates.
 In 2013, Third Man Records released a limited edition vinyl reissue of Elephant, in celebration of the album's 10-year anniversary, which were pressed at United Record Pressing in Nashville, TN.
 In January 2023, a mono remix of the album, titled Elephant XX, was announced and later released exclusively through Third Man Records.
 That same year, a deluxe edition for the anniversary was released with live recordings from a performance in Chicago's Aragon Ballroom.